Conrad-sudo/bill-calculator/README.md

-Here’s a professional and beginner-friendly `README.md` for your **bill-calculator** React application:

----

 # 🧾 Bill Calculator

 This is a simple React app called **Bill Calculator** that helps you and a friend decide how much to tip after dining out, based on how each of you rated the service.